jeremiah-olisa/PorkAte/.docs/product/PorkAte-FRD.md

 ### 5.3.
 Security

-- **NFR-SE-001:** All sensitive data in transit SHALL be encrypted using TLS 1.3+.
+- **NFR-SE-001:** All sensitive data in transit SHALL be encrypted using TLS 1.3+ (when deployed as API).
 - **NFR-SE-002:** All sensitive data at rest SHALL be encrypted using AES-256.
 - **NFR-SE-003:** PINs SHALL be hashed using bcrypt or Argon2 with appropriate work factors.
-- **NFR-SE-004:** The package SHALL implement rate limiting to prevent brute force attacks.
+- **NFR-SE-004:** The package SHALL implement rate limiting on wallet transaction authorization to prevent brute force attacks (e.g., max 3 PIN attempts).
 - **NFR-SE-005:** The package SHALL validate all inputs to prevent injection attacks.
-- **NFR-SE-006:** API keys SHALL be rotatable without service disruption.
+- **NFR-SE-006:** The package SHALL trust the calling application to handle user authentication.
-- **NFR-SE-007:** The package SHALL support IP whitelisting for API access.
+- **NFR-SE-007:** The package SHALL not manage application-level API keys (as it's a library, not a SaaS service).

 ### 5.4.
 Reliability